 • Glebe Barn hostel and apartment is possibly only catering to private hire at the moment.
 See updates and more here.

-• Eigg Organics have a bothy, a yurt and also tent pitches to rent.
+• Eigg Organics have a bothy and a Kelpie Cabin at Cleadale as well as tent pitches to rent.
 Dogs are not allowed.
 See more here.
 (Update: the yurt seems not to be available this year.)

 • Laig Beach Bothy, Sweeney’s Bothy and the Amazing Eigg Shed are three great options with modern interiors and stunning views.
 See more here.